You will need to find your accommodation abroad yourself, but there are several resources that can help you.

 Don’t assume that your accommodation costs abroad will be similar to the cost of housing in Leeds.
 For most students, accommodation will be the largest cost associated with your study abroad year.
 It is important to do plenty of research into the average cost of accommodation in the destinations you are considering for a study abroad year and especially in the destination for which you are selected by Leeds.

 As a starting point, research whether you will have the option of applying for university accommodation, and compare the cost with the average price of private accommodation.
 If you are planning to apply for university accommodation, investigate whether you will have the option of catered and/or self-catered options and the comparative costs of each.
-Use the following resources on the Study Abroad Minerva organisation to help you with your research:
+Use the following resources on the Global Opportunities SharePoint Site to help you with your research:

 - links to your host university's housing pages.